-The mission of the Corridor Program Implementation Office is to design and construct corridors that support mobility, livability, and other outcomes as outlined by the Austin City Council for the 2016 Mobility Bond Program.
+The mission of the Corridor Program Office is to design and construct corridors that support mobility, livability, and other outcomes as outlined by the Austin City Council for the 2016 Mobility Bond Program.

 Corridors are key roadways that affect the overall transportation network.
 They are major thoroughfares for getting around, destinations for residents and visitors, and home to businesses as well as many Austinites.

 Last year, Austin voters approved $720 million for improvements to transportation and mobility throughout Austin.
 Of that, $482 million is being invested in corridor improvements.
 Over the next eight years, our goal is to develop, design and construct the corridor projects funded by the bond.